|

 Here, we plunge deeper into the black, moving further beyond the realms of diaphanous dronemusic and dark post-industrial sounds into pits of total negation, fits of aural horror, and eschatological metal forms.
-This is a series of limited-edition, hand-assembled discs, each one curated and designed by Crucial Blast and limited to a strict collectors hand-numbered edition of 200-300 copies, and packaged in a library case with insert materials and other extras.
+This is a series of limited-edition, hand-assembled discs and art-zines, curated and designed by Crucial Blast and limited to a strict collectors hand-numbered edition of 200-400 copies (or less), the CD releases packaged in a library case with insert materials and other extras.
 The modes of sound explored here include black ambience, harsh wall noise, true black metal filth, cloven-hoofed psychedelic drone, and other harsh, negatory, unfriendly forms of elite audio.
 Here, we burn a hole straight through the night.

 TIME MOTH EYE Undeath ART ZINE + CDR SET